dunamismax/rust-repo/README.md

 *   **[HTTP Server](https://github.com/dunamismax/rust-repo/blob/main/apps/http-server/src/main.rs)**: A lightweight, asynchronous HTTP server built with **Hyper** and **Tokio**.
 It demonstrates handling basic GET and POST requests, serving a simple HTML landing page and a JSON API endpoint.
 *   **[Weather CLI](https://github.com/dunamismax/rust-repo/blob/main/apps/weather-cli/src/main.rs)**: A command-line weather application that fetches and displays the current weather for a specified city.
 It uses the OpenWeatherMap API and requires an API key to be set in a `.env` file.
 *   **[Blog Post Generator](https://github.com/dunamismax/rust-repo/blob/main/apps/blog-cli/src/main.rs)**: A command-line application for generating simple markdown blog posts from a template.
 It leverages the `markdown-generator` library to create the post content.
 *   **[YouTube Downloader](https://github.com/dunamismax/rust-repo/blob/main/apps/yt-dl-rs/src/main.rs)**: A command-line tool that downloads YouTube videos in the highest possible quality.
+It requires `yt-dlp` to be installed on your system (e.g., `brew install yt-dlp` on macOS).

 ### Libraries